heisenware/vrpc-js/docs/examples/ReactTodosExample.md

 export default Filter
 ```

-for rendering out the data and forwarding the user's interaction.

 Well, and that's already it!

-Your todos app is fully functional and you can play with it by clicking it
+Your todos app is fully functional and you can play with it.
-directly or by seeing it getting updated when you modify the backend through
-https://live.vrpc.io (domain: `public.vrpc`, token: *leave blank*).

 > **NOTE**
 >